 Help your students out.
 Take away their visuals.
 Make them be interesting.
 When the time is right, and they know how to captivate their audience, bring visual aids back in.

-How do you teach public speaking in your classroom?
+QUESTION: How do you teach public speaking in your classroom?
 Are visual aids too important in your students’ presentations?

 Leave a comment below.